-Leakage currents may flow not only into the inverter's own line but also into the other lines through the earthing (grounding) cable, etc. These leakage currents may operate earth leakage circuit breakers and earth leakage relays unnecessarily.
+Leakage currents may flow not only into the power system of the inverter but also into the power systems through the earthing (grounding) cable, etc. These leakage currents may operate earth leakage circuit breakers and earth leakage relays unnecessarily.

 - Suppression technique - If the carrier frequency setting is high, decrease the Pr.72 PWM frequency selection setting.
 Note that motor noise increases.
-Selecting Pr.240 Soft-PWM operation selection makes the sound inoffensive. - By using earth leakage circuit breakers designed for harmonic and surge suppression in the inverter's own line and other line, operation can be performed with the carrier frequency kept high (with low noise). - To-earth (ground) leakage currents - Take caution as long wiring will increase the leakage current.
+Selecting Pr.240 Soft-PWM operation selection makes the sound inoffensive. - By using earth leakage circuit breakers designed to suppress harmonics and surge voltage in the power system of the inverter and other devices, operation can be performed with the carrier frequency kept high (with low noise). - To-earth (ground) leakage currents - Take caution as long wiring will increase the leakage current.
 Decreasing the carrier frequency of the inverter reduces the leakage current. - · Increasing the motor capacity increases the leakage current.

-◆Line-to-line leakage currents
+♦Line-to-line leakage currents

-Harmonics of leakage currents flowing in static capacitances between the inverter output cables may operate the external thermal relay unnecessarily.
+Harmonics of leakage currents flowing in static capacitance between the inverter output cables may operate the external thermal relay unnecessarily.
 When the wiring length is long (50 m or more) for small-capacity models (FR-F846-00170(7.5K) or lower), the external thermal relay is likely to operate unnecessarily because the ratio of the leakage current to the rated motor current increases.